 The Found Footage Phenomenon may not work completely for those who are new to the subgenre or even have somewhat of a distaste for it overall.
 However, it does work as a space for many underappreciated or misunderstood filmmakers to discuss why or how this subgenre gave them the creative template they needed to create truly bold and radical works.
 Although found footage as a subgenre will disappear from the public eye from time to time, the flame of its creativity and passion is never extinguished.

-The Found Footage Phenomenon premieres on Shudder on May 19, 2022.
-Click here to read our article on the ten best found footage films.
+The Found Footage Phenomenon premiered on Shudder on May 19, 2022.